zama-ai/tfhe-rs/tfhe/docs/integration/js-on-wasm-api.md

 The command above targets Node.js.
 To generate a binding for a web browser, use `--target=web`.
 However, this tutorial does not cover that particular use case.

-Both Boolean and shortint features are enabled here, but it's possible to use them individually.
+The Boolean, shortint and integer features are enabled here, but it's possible to use them individually.
+To build the lighter client-only package instead, drop the default features and enable `integer-client-js-wasm-api` (optionally with `zk-pok`), as done by the `build_*_client` Makefile targets.

 After the build, a new directory **pkg** is available in the `tfhe` directory.